maurymarkowitz/RetroBASIC/bas/RetroBASIC reference manual.md

 This manual will use the following typographic conventions:

 - monospaced `CAPITAL LETTERS` will be used to indicate keywords and commands
-- *italicized *lower case words indicates an abbreviation from the list above
+- *italicized* lower case words indicate an abbreviation from the list above
-- [square brackets] indicate optional items, separated by commas
+- [square brackets] indicate optional items separated by commas
-- {curly braces} indicate "one of" options, separated with the vertical bar
+- {curly braces} indicate "one of" options separated with the vertical bar
 - <angle brackets> indicate special characters like a carriage return
 - the ellipsis... indicates "and more of same", normally in option lists